 Hydration is also vitally important to avoid parental burnout.
 Our brains are 85% water, so even low levels of dehydration can contribute to the feelings of irritability and fatigue.
 And, by the time your lips are dry or you feel thirsty—you’re already dehydrated.
 Try drinking eight glasses a day.
 Drinking enough water also prevents you from snacking on unhealthy food that won’t support your energy levels.

 When you have kids, particularly babies or infants, you're not in control of your morning routine, they are.
 You don't know when they'll wake up, if they’ll fill their nappy, fall over, cry, be hungry, be loud, be quiet... the list goes on.
 The idea of being able to sit and meditate or write a journal every morning, particularly as the primary caregiver is... just not a thing.
 So, instead think about something you do, without fail every day, and find a way to introduce an element of mindfulness into it.

 Take breathing as the simplest form of mindfulness.
 Just the act of taking five deep breaths takes around one minute and resets your stress response, reassuring your body and mind that you’re safe, and protect you from the harmful effects of stress.

-In spite of schools and offices still being closed, it’s important to find ways to make your day-to-day life as manageable as possible.
-These activities can help minimise stress and help you respond to situations with less self-pressure or panic.
+In spite of the pandemic, it’s important to find ways to make your day-to-day life as manageable as possible.
+These activities can help minimise stress and guide you on how to deal with parental burnout, busting stress and keeping you healthy.